gtd/validation_scopes/README.md

 # Validation Scopes [![Build Status](https://travis-ci.org/gtd/validation_scopes.svg?branch=master)](https://travis-ci.org/gtd/validation_scopes)

+***This fork of gtd/validation_scopes allows rails 5.
+It will be deleted as soon as the original project supports Rails 5***

 This gem adds a simple class method `validation_scope` to ActiveRecord.
 This generates a new collection of `ActiveRecord::Errors` that can be manipulated independently of the standard `errors`, `valid?` and `save` methods.
 The full power of ActiveRecord validations are preserved in these distinct error collections, including all the macros.